zipzou/captcha-recognition/README.md

   -m, --mode [captcha|kaptcha]  The model type to train, could be captcha or
                                 kaptcha

-  -o, --model_dir PATH          The model dir to save models or load models -u, --use_gpu BOOLEAN         Train by gpu or cpu
+  -o, --model_dir PATH          The model dir to load -u, --use_gpu BOOLEAN         Train by gpu or cpu
 ```